What’s New?

 7. External packs integrations ALS/UDS/Fluid Ninja

-I am planning to work on some integrations in the future.
-If you have some specific pack in mind, let me know.
+I plan to work on some integrations in the future.
+If you have a specific pack in mind, let me know.

 8. Can I use it with Voxel Plugin?